Drug Trafficking in Laws in Las Vegas – Drug Trafficking Lawyer Ross C. Goodman, Esq.

 - Any danger or injury suffered, or risk of injury to the convicted person or their families resulting from their assistance.

 Drug trafficking has the harshest penalties in drug crimes, that is why the help of a Drug Trafficking Lawyer is vital.
 The prosecutors could reduce the charges depending on the circumstances:

 - Drug possession: Considered as the least of all drug crimes, the defendant could even have a chance to get the case dismissed altogether.

 - Drug possession with intent to sell: This charge is less serious compared to drug trafficking with lower prison terms and fines; first-time offenders have a possibility of sentence probation.

-- Selling controlled substance: Compared to drug trafficking, selling controlled substances has lesser prison sentences and lower fines.
-First time offenders could even result to sentence probation.
+- Selling controlled substances: Compared to drug trafficking, selling controlled substances has lesser prison sentences and lower fines.
+First-time offenders could even result in sentence probation.

 Plea Bargain for Drug Trafficking Charge

-A plea bargain is one of the surefire way to reduce imprisonment for drug trafficking charges.
+A plea bargain is one of the surefire ways to reduce imprisonment for drug trafficking charges.
 This is often used as the last line of defense.
-The prosecution would offer a greatly reduced imprisonment times in exchange for the pleading guilty of the crime.
-Here are some cases we can use as example:
+The prosecution would offer a greatly reduced imprisonment time in exchange for the pleading guilty of the crime.
+Here are some cases we can use examples:

 The Roy Lee Clay Case:

 Roy Lee Clay was the leader of a heroin distribution ring in Baltimore.
 He was charged for conspiracy to distribute heroin with intent.
 He rejected the plea bargain for 10-year imprisonment and is now serving life imprisonment.